List of Hellsing characters: Pip Bernadotte

 During Millennium's attack on London, Bernadotte and his men suffer losses as they and Seras attempt to defend Hellsing manor from Zorin Blitz's forces.
 Though already severely injured, Bernadotte tries to save Seras from Zorin before the Millennium member impales him.
 After finally getting Seras to kiss him, Bernadotte tells her to drink his blood to save herself by awakening her full vampire abilities.
 The act results with Bernadotte becoming Seras' Familiar as his memories enable her to resist Zorin's attack before killing her.
 Later, during Seras' fight with The Captain, Bernadotte makes his presence known as he advises Seras in her fight before manifesting from her body to land the deathblow for his Seras.
-In the series' epilogue, as Heinkel hurts Bernadotte so the other Iscariot members can see, it is revealed that Seras has Bernadotte's function as the restored Hellsing manor's security system in the form of a shadowy mass covering the estate.
+Unlike others that have been turned into familiars, Bernadotte's personality remains intact as shown when he communicates with Seras, In the series' epilogue, as Heinkel hurts Bernadotte so the other Iscariot members can see, it is revealed that Seras has Bernadotte's function as the restored Hellsing manor's security system in the form of a shadowy mass covering the estate.